revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/06-Modules.md

 ---

-11. Have you heard of angular modules?
+11.Have you heard of angular modules?
 If so, explain a bit about each.
 	- `BrowserModule`
 	- `FormsModule`
 	- `RouterModule`